T

 Insider tips

-• Utilize San Diego's efficient public transportation or ride-sharing services to navigate between neighborhoods.
+• Utilize San Diego's public transportation and ride-sharing services to navigate between neighborhoods.

 Packing highlights